suquamish/Nomad-NFS-Volume/README.md

 Nomad on *your* cluster, my assumption is that you can handle any translation between configuration styles of my installation and yours.

-Third, I assume your not just copy-n'-pasting these config files, and you understand that things like server names, datacenter names, and NFS export locations need to be changed to match your specific environment.
+Third, I assume you're not just copy-n'-pasting these config files, and you understand that things like server names, datacenter names, and NFS export locations need to be changed to match your specific environment.